 Metrics are becoming more team focused.
 Teams are using metrics such as MTTR (Mean Time to Recover), or LTTR (Lead Time to Deployment).
-Interesting ideas, and I’m glad to see a shift perceptions of quality.
+Interesting ideas and I’m glad to see a shift in perceptions of quality.
 Again though, we don’t specifically need a test manager to report on these metrics.

 No more Gatekeeping

 Testing has traditionally (and unfairly) been the Gatekeeper to ensuring quality.
 The business sees the testing department as a method of control.
 I suspect the entire testing community is heaving a quiet sigh of relief at the demise of this one!
 Ensuring quality is a fool’s game, as there is no way you can win.
 It’s akin to forcing someone to sign a prenup to ensure love.
 Good luck with that.

 No more Test Managers then?

 Yes and No. The role of test manager as we know it is disappearing.
 There’s evidence of the demise of these roles in many of the large enterprise organisations I work with.